mumtaz321/Manage_Employee/README.md

 Navigate to the Employee List: Find the employee you wish to edit in the list.
 Click the "Edit" Button: Each employee record will have an "Edit" button next to it.
-Update the Details: The "Edit" button opens a form where you can modify the employee’s information, such as position, department, or salary.
+Update the Details: The "Edit" button opens a form where you can modify the employee’s information, such as Name, Email, or Address.
 Save the Changes: After making the necessary changes, click Save to update the employee record in the database.

 3. Delete Employee